You need to settle a dispute by means of a coin flip.

 The only coin available to you is an old wooden nickel and you are certain that it comes up heads more than 50% of the time.
 How can you be sure to have a fair contest that is based purely on chance by only flipping this coin?

-Determine a solution to the riddle and demonstrate it’s accuracy via a simulation.
-Note, there may be more then one possible solution to this riddle.
+Determine a solution to the riddle and demonstrate its accuracy via a simulation.
+Note, there may be more than one possible solution to this riddle.

 No spoilers here!
 You will need to scroll down to see the answer.

 import numpy as np import pandas as pd # create a binomial distribution and reshape the array arr = np.random.binomial(size=1_000_000, n=1, p=.6) arr2 = arr.reshape(500_000,2) # create a dataframe and rename the values df = pd.DataFrame(arr2,columns=('Coin_Flip_1','Coin_Flip_2')) df = df.replace(0, 'T') df = df.replace(1, 'H') # determine percentage of each grouping df['Combined'] = df['Coin_Flip_1'].str.cat(df['Coin_Flip_2'],sep="-") series = round(df.Combined.value_counts(normalize=True),3) * 100; # sort series series.sort_values(ascending=True,inplace=True) print(series)